jimbojw/corridor/README.md

 $ npm install corridor
 ```

-## using corridor
+## corridor tutorial

+It would be great if users could just edit JSON directly.
+That way, your REST API would be all you'd need.

+But unfortunately, your users interact with the Document Object Model (DOM) representation of your HTML.
+Which means that it's your job to figure out how to get these two views of the data to match.

 The corridor library has only one function called `corridor()`.
 This function does one of two things:

- * extract data out of a DOM heirarchy, or
+ * extract data out of a DOM heirarchy (form elements), or
- * insert data into a DOM heirarchy.
+ * insert data into the DOM.

 It knows how to shuttle data back and forth by looking at HTML5 data attributes on the DOM elements.